Do You Believe You Have A Defamation Claim?

 The conditions that must be present for a defamation claim include:

+If any of these conditions are not present, you will not have a viable case for defamation.
 The legal remedies for a defamation claim include monetary compensation for the harm that was caused by the statements.
-This could be monetary compensation for the harm to your reputation, emotional distress, and other economic and non-economic damages, depending on the specifics of your case.
+This could be monetary compensation for the harm to your reputation, emotional distress and other economic and noneconomic damages, depending on the specifics of your case.
 Due to the complexities of this area of law, it is best to have an experienced Manchester defamation lawyer explain how New Hampshire law applies to your situation.

-At Attorney Joseph Kelley Levasseur, PLLC, I offer a free consultation, so you can get reliable legal advice and learn if your situation meets the legal requirements for a defamation claim.
-If I take your case, you can expect quality legal representation from a highly skilled, strategic, knowledgeable, and accessible defamation lawyer.
+At Attorney Joseph Kelly Levasseur, PLLC, I offer a consultation so that you can get legal advice and learn if your situation meets the legal requirements for a defamation claim.
+If I take your case, you can expect quality legal representation from a highly-skilled, strategic, knowledgeable and accessible defamation lawyer.